hamkasatria/sibi_detection/README.md

 1. Install IceVision and Gradio with `make setup.all`
 2. run app with `make sibi.run`
-3. hit open port and enjoy it
+3. hit open port, allow camera acess and enjoy it : )

 ## B. ***Manual** Run With Docker*